DavidMercier/TriDiMap/doc/mapping.rst

 Moreover, the indentation depth should be at least 3 times the mean square deviation of surface roughness (:math:`R_\text{q}` or :math:`R_\text{ms}`) [#Michałek_2019]_.

-We can summarize previous explanations in the 2 following rules to respect for the indentation depth defintion:
+We can summarize previous explanations in the 2 following rules to respect for the indentation depth definition:
     * 1st rule: :math:`h < 0.1 \times \overline{D}`
     * 2nd rule: :math:`h > 3 \times R_\text{q}`